Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Overview of the results

+that is $\C^*$-equivariant, using the diagonal action on $\C^N$ of weight $w:=\mathrm{lcm}_i\{w_i\}$.
 The quasi-projective variety $Y$ admits\footnote{ The proof of these claims is the same as the proof written for CSRs in \cref{Subsection Explicit S1 invt Kahler form for CSR}. } a $\C^*$-equivariant embedding $i:Y\hookrightarrow X \times \C P^m \hookrightarrow \C^n \times \C P^m$ for some $n,m$, and we pull back the standard $S^1$-invariant K\"{a}hler form from $\C^n \times \C P^m$ so that $S^1\subset \C^*$ defines a Hamiltonian $S^1$-action on $Y$.
-Particular examples of this, which arise as equivariant projective resolutions, are CSRs and crepant resolutions of quotient singularities. \end{ex}
+We study equivariant projective morphisms in detail in \cite{RZ4}.
+Particular examples, arising as equivariant projective resolutions, are CSRs and crepant resolutions of quotient singularities. \end{ex}

 \begin{ex} [\Kh/GIT quotients of $\C^n$] An instance of \cref{Example intro CSR have global map} are \KH reductions of unitary actions $K \subset U(V)$ on a complex vector space $V$, or equivalently (by the Kempf--Ness theorem) GIT quotients of the complexified actions $K_\C=:G \subset GL(V)$.
 By the GIT picture, they always come with a projective morphism $\pi: Y= V\GIT_{\chi} G \fun V \GIT_0 G = X $ to the affine GIT quotient, where $\chi:G\fun \C^*$ is a character.
 The scalar matrices $\C^* \iso S \leq GL(V)$ cannot be a subgroup of $G$, as otherwise $X$ would be a single point,\footnote{Given any $z\in V,$ the closure of its orbit $G z \supset S z$ would contain the origin ($\lim_{s\fun 0} s \cdot z =0$), thus by definition $[z]=[0]$ in the GIT quotient $X.$} which we do not allow (\cref{non-point affine}).
 Hence, there is an induced $\pi$-equivariant action of $S$ on $Y$ and $X$, which is contracting.\footnote{$\lim_{s\fun 0} s \cdot [z]= \lim_{s\fun 0} [s\cdot z]=[0].$} Particular instances of this are \textbf{semiprojective toric manifolds}, for which $G$ is a torus \cite{HS02}.
-We discuss them in detail in \cref{Subsection intro Semiprojective toric varieties}. \end{ex}
+We discuss these spaces in detail in \cite{RZ4}. \end{ex}

 \begin{ex}[Submanifolds] Given any space $Y$ from our class of spaces, any $\C^*$-invariant properly embedded $I$-{\ph} submanifold $j: S\hookrightarrow Y$ will also belong to our class.\footnote{The $I$-compatible form $j^*\omega$ makes $S$ symplectic; the $S^1$-action is Hamiltonian with moment map $H\circ j$; and the $\Psi$-map for $S$ is $\Psi\circ j: S^{\mathrm{out}}:=S\cap j^{-1}(Y^{\mathrm{out}})\to \Sigma \times [R_0,\infty)$.} \end{ex}